rapenne-s/bento/doc/reference.md

   - create the layout for bento in the current directory (only work from flakes)

 - `bento deploy`
-  - build configurations and deploy configuration files, requires to be root
+  - build configurations and deploy configuration files, requires to be root.

+- `bento diff`
+  - display the difference between each remote system version and their new version.
+Supports `NAME` environment variable.

 - `bento build [dry-run|build|test|switch]`
   - dry-build or build configurations.
 Using `test` or `switch`, can be used to apply a configuration locally.
 Default is `build`.